luani86/BIT-Blog-App/README.md

 Check out the project here: [Live Demo](https://luani86.github.io/index.html)

 BIT-Blog application is a blogging platform-like application.
 You can read posts from other user or write your own posts.
-You can also filter posts by author, search posts by titl and authors by name, read more about authors etc.
+You can also filter posts by author, search posts by title and authors by name, read more about authors etc.

 ### **TECHNOLOGIES**